 Top R&D Achievements Honored at DOE Solid-State Lighting Workshop

-Nine research and development project teams were honored today at "Transformations in Lighting," the seventh annual U.S. Department of Energy (DOE) Solid-State Lighting (SSL) R&D Workshop, held this year in Raleigh, North Carolina.
-The three-day event brought together more than 350 researchers, manufacturers, and other industry insiders and observers interested in keeping up to date on the latest solid-state lighting technology developments.
+Seven R&D project teams were recently honored at "Transformations in Lighting," the sixth annual U.S. Department of Energy (DOE) Solid-State Lighting R&D Workshop, held this year in San Francisco, CA. The three day event brought together over 400 researchers, manufacturers, lighting designers, utility representatives, and many other industry insiders and observers interested in keeping abreast of the latest solid-state lighting (SSL) technology developments.

-The following organizations were recognized by DOE for significant breakthroughs and achievements in 2009, representing research in light-emitting diodes (LEDs) and organic light-emitting diodes (OLEDs) conducted at large and small companies, universities, and research institutions:
+The following organizations were recognized by DOE for significant breakthroughs and achievements in 2008, representing research in light emitting diodes (LEDs) and organic light emitting diodes (OLEDs) conducted at large and small companies, universities, and research institutions.

-- Cree, Inc. was recognized for significant improvements in its cool-white multichip LED prototype, which demonstrated record efficacy of 117 lm/W.
+- Cree, Inc. was recognized for significant improvements in their cool-white multi-chip LED prototype, demonstrating 107 lm/W.

 For more information about the DOE Solid-State Lighting R&D Portfolio, visit the R&D Projects page on EERE's Solid-State Lighting Web site.
-Workshop highlights and presentations will be posted on the EERE Solid-State Lighting Web site soon.
+Highlights of the workshop as well as presentations are available at the Solid-State Lighting Web site.